openstack/charm-guide/doc/source/coding-guidelines.rst

 Prefer CONSTANTS to string literals or numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the “No magic numbers” rule.
+This is the "No magic numbers" rule.
 In a lot of the OS charms there is code
 like:

 .. code:: python